Quok-it/yero-ml-benchmark/README.md

 The results are based on 100 epochs recorded during training and inference of a model under a specific combination of scripts and paramaters.
 Results may vary as the user can select different models to use for benchmarking.
 <br>
-They results are shown in a text table and graphs.
-Current results pertain to:
+The results are shown in a text table and in graphs.
+Current results show:
 * Model training/inference forward pass, backward pass, optimization, and loss calculation
 * Kernels performance
 * Cuda runtimes